Ahmed-Adel-Ismail/ActorLite/README.md

 ```

-This is how ActorsTestRunner guarantees isolation of the Actor under testing, it does not create any dependencies for your Actor under test, so if you want to create a dependency, you need to mock it, and it will replaces the Mocks with the real dependencies
+This is how <b>ActorsTestRunner</b> guarantees isolation of the Actor under testing, it does not create any dependencies for your Actor under test, so if you want to create a dependency, you need to mock it, and it will replaces the Mocks with the real dependencies

 <b>3- After we made sure that the TargetActor sends a message to it's dependency properly, in the next example, we will test that our TargetActor replies to the CallbackActor properly:</b>